Effective experience rating for large insurance portfolios via surrogate modeling: Simulation study

 To generate the claim history of each policyholder, we utilize the resulting value $\mu$ obtained from the previous step along with the chosen model distribution.
 In order to maintain simplicity, we consider a scenario where each policyholder has a claim history spanning $n=5$ periods.

-We compute the credibility premiums via the importance sampling algorithm discussed in Section \ref{importance}, utilizing 20,000 samples for each policyholder so that the error of estimation is negligible.
+We compute the Bayesian premiums via the importance sampling algorithm discussed in Section \ref{importance}, utilizing 20,000 samples for each policyholder so that the error of estimation through simulation is negligible.
 As our aim in this section is to evaluate the predictive power of the surrogate model, we fit $\hat{\tilde G}(\cdot)$ using an unstructured function that is estimated through multidimensional B-splines, which can be achieved via a generalized additive model (GAM) implementation.

-Additionally, we use a \emph{random forest} structure for the function $h(\cdot)$ that connects the values of $\tilde \theta$ to the parameters of the model distribution and the claim history of policyholders.
-Specifically, we employ the systematic component $\alpha$ values of each policyholder as the features for the random forest so that $\tilde \theta = h(\alpha) $
+To specify the selection of the values $\tilde \theta$ which vary from one policyholder to another, we utilize a \emph{random forest} structure for the function $h(\cdot)$ that establishes a connection between the values of $\tilde \theta$ and both the parameters of the model distribution and the claim history of policyholders.
+Specifically, we employ the systematic component $\alpha$ values of each policyholder as the input features for the random forest, such that $\tilde \theta = h(\alpha)$.
+We then proceed with the implementation of the estimation via Algorithm \ref{algo}.
+Notably, the computational cost per iteration proved to be nearly insignificant, thanks to the efficient fitting of the Generalized Additive Model and the Random Forests.
+This efficiency was largely due to the relatively modest size of the set of representative policyholders and the low dimensionality of the features in the surrogate model as accomplished via the likelihood-based statistic.